beevelop/slai.club/presentations/2025-12-16-the-true-purpose-of-junk-drawers/slides.md

 highlighter: shiki
 lineNumbers: false
 info: |
-  ## Flat Earth: The Real Pancake Theory
+  ## The True Purpose of Junk Drawers

   AI-generated presentation for PowerPoint Karaoke
 drawings:
   persist: false
 transition: slide-left
-title: "Flat Earth: The Real Pancake Theory"
+title: The True Purpose of Junk Drawers
 mdc: true
 ---

-# Flat Earth: The Real Pancake Theory
+# The True Purpose of Junk Drawers

 🚨 The Truth They Don't Want You To Know